Ugolnikof/Ugolnikof/README.md

 ### Hi there 👋

-- 🔭 I’m a QA, work for a company "Rostelecom IT".
+- 🔭 I work for a company "Rostelecom IT".
 - 🌱 I’m currently learning Git, GitHub, GitLab.
 - 💬 Ask me about my skills.
 - 📫 How to reach me on Telegram: @Ugolnikof.